lbr0307/CrunchbaseFAQ/flask_graphql_sqlalchemy/readme.txt

-This is just a toy sample on combining SQLAlchemy with GraphQL and run it with flask framwork.
-I am still working on mapping the python class in it with MySQL tables.
-There seems to be some problem on converting class type.
+This is a test on table '2013snapshot.cb_people' using flask+graphene+sqlalchemy framework.
+First, I fetch all the data from table '2013snapshot.cb_people' and rewrite them into mapped People class that can be queried by GraphQL.
+Now you can query all the data related to cb_people table using self-defined query as follows.

 run it with: